Lawsuit says Tennessee’s US House and state Senate maps discriminate against communities of color

 Meanwhile, Tennessee’s state legislative maps are still facing another lawsuit on state constitutional grounds.
 A ruling could be handed down sometime soon.

 Tennessee’s previous congressional map before the 2022 redistricting process kept Nashville together in one seat, extending into two additional counties and totaling about a 24% Black population.
-That means that Nashville likely doesn’t have enough minority voters to make up a district’s majority — a key number to hit for certain protections under the Voting Rights Act.
+That means Nashville likely doesn’t have enough minority voters to make up a district’s majority — a key number to hit for certain protections under the Voting Rights Act.
 However, the lawsuit instead focuses on other rights under the U.S. Constitution.

 In 2019, the U.S. Supreme Court ruled that partisan gerrymandering of congressional and legislative districts is none of its business, limiting those claims to be decided in state courts under their own constitutions and laws.